OakTree100/casper_tut_dac/tut_dac.rst

   In [11]: rfsoc.write_int('wf_en', 1)

 5) Connect a network analyzer or oscilloscope to your output.
-(DAC B if using tile 228 - `RealDigital <https://www.realdigital.org/hardware/rfsoc-4x2>`_ -> Resources -> Reference Manual (Revision A5))
+DAC B if using tile 228 (`RealDigital <https://www.realdigital.org/hardware/rfsoc-4x2>`_ -> Resources -> Reference Manual (Revision A5))

 .. image:: tut_dac_rfdc_layout.png

-Your signal in an network analyzer should look something like this:
+Your signal in a network analyzer should look something like this:

 .. image:: spectrum_output.jpg